 6. Make a calendar

-How can you stay focused if you don’t know where to focus?
+How to stay focused working from home if you don’t know where to focus?
 You can keep a schedule in your home office to help you see the tasks you have to complete.
 A more organized calendar will be better.

 You want to see what you need to concentrate on when your mind wanders.
 You can quickly return to work.